ROBOTILL HELP

 ROBOTILL Settings

-To open ROBOTILL Settings, go to ROBOTILL Back Office > Setup and Settings > Settings
+To open ROBOTILL Settings, go to ROBOTILL Back Office > Setup and Settings > Settings.

 General Settings